artscorestudio/layout-bundle/Resources/doc/enable-external-library.md

         speakingurl: false
 ```

-## <a name="fosjsrouting"></a>Enable/disable FOSJsRouting Bundle
+## <a name="fosjsrouting"></a>Enable/disable FOSJsRouting Bundle (optionnal)

 > A pretty nice way to expose your Symfony2 routing to client applications.

 ### Adding FOSJsRoutingBundle in your project's composer.json file

-I suggest using [friendsofsymfony/jsrouting-bundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) repository.
+I suggest using [friendsofsymfony/jsrouting-bundle][8] repository.
 You can add it by enter the follow command :

 ```bash
 $ composer require friendsofsymfony/jsrouting-bundle "2.0.*"
 ```

+Enable it in LayoutBundle configuration :

 ```yaml
 # app/config/config.yml